Leadership & Staff

 Contact Mara: mara [at] actorsshakespeareproject [dot] org

 Jen Babcock, Associate Managing Director

-Jen comes to Actors’ Shakespeare Project from the Lyric Stage Company, where she worked as a House Manager and Box Office Associate.
-She received her Bachelor’s degree in theatre production from Northeastern University.
+Jen came to Actors’ Shakespeare Project from the Lyric Stage Company, where she worked as a House Manager and Box Office Associate.
+She received her Bachelor’s degree in theatre production from Northeastern University, and is working towards her Masters in Arts Administration at Boston University.
 With a background in events management, Jen has worked for various non-profits including the Boston Symphony Orchestra and Relay for Life, and helped to organize events for organizations such as Bridge Over Troubled Waters.
 In her spare time, she volunteers at Fenway Park collecting guest experience surveys.

 Contact Jen: jen [at] actorsshakespeareproject [dot] org

 Marianna Bassham, Artistic Associate